 Vitamins and minerals are micronutrients that are responsible for many life-sustaining biological processes.
 While most people can get enough from diet alone, others may need to take a supplement.
-However, to ensure safety, they should do so under the guidance of a doctor or registered dietitian.

 Consuming enough of the required vitamins and minerals is an essential part of eating a balanced diet.

 Although a varied diet usually provides the micronutrients a person needs, some people with restrictive diets — such as vegetarians, people with certain medical conditions, and older adults — may need to take a supplement.